touchpi/devbuster/README.md

 ### Use
 - Run your X Windows Server
 - Open your development shell with: `wsl -d devbuster`
 - Default browser is chromium.
-Just enter `chromium` in your WSL shell.
-It is not recommended to use this browser for internet surfing, because it is an old version with lots of vulnerabilities.
+Just enter `chromium` in your WSL shell. <u>It is not recommended to use this browser for internet surfing</u>, because it is an old version with lots of vulnerabilities.
 Just use it internally or use it only with well known internets sites (e.g. entering your pycharm licence key).
+- `cd touchpi`
 - Run touchpi with `./start.sh`
 - Start your IDE in your WSL devbuster shell.
 If it is graphical it will apear as X Window.

+### Cleanup
+- The docker image and its container file are no longer needed and can be removed
+- `/mnt/c/wsl/devbuster.tar` is no longer needed and can be deleted

 Happy developing.
-Guides for developer are in work.
+Guides for developer and other images types are in work.